houstondatavis/houstondatavis.github.io/README.md

 - banner
 - background & color scheme
 - about us section
+- What types of things do we do?
   - data jam format explainer
+  - talks (examples)
+  - data jam experiments
+- Gallery of Past Data Jam projects
+- github
+- slack